guegueng/futureDocs/harvesting.markdown

     * Choose whether you would like the harvest to begin immediately, or be queued to run overnight.
 Choosing immediate harvest, will put these harvests to the top of the queue ahead of any other harvests that are currently in process.
     ![selecting report date](images/reportDate.png)
 5. Hit the “Submit” button to begin the harvest.
 You should get a message that the harvests have been added to the queue.
 6. To monitor the status of the harvest(s), go to Activity -> Harvests in the Main Navigation.
 You will see a list of harvests starting with the newest.
-See [forthcoming harvest queue documentation] for more information on the Harvest log.

 ## Monitoring Harvests in CC-PLUS

-Monthly harvests of data are represented in a single line.
+The Harvest log is found by clicking "Activity -> Harvests" in the main navigation.
+On this page, monthly harvests of data are represented in a single line.
 A “harvest” may be attempted up to 10 times to account for typical issues and delays with providers who publish data.

 The line for each harvest lists:
 1. the date of the latest attempt